International Finance

 Payoffs Kink at strike; four basic positions (long/short \(\times\) call/put)

-FX conventions EUR call = USD put; forward rate is the center
+FX conventions EUR call = USD put; forward rate anchors ATMF and put-call parity

 Put-call parity \(c - p = (F-X)/(1+r)\): model-free, links calls, puts, forwards